Pol3105/Pol3105.github.io/README.md

 ### Key Features

+* **🟢 Real-Time Status Widget (New!):** Displays the exact message and time of my most recent commit from GitHub Events API, proving active development.
 * **⚡ Dynamic Project Fetching:** Uses the GitHub REST API to automatically retrieve my public repositories.
 * **🧹 Smart Filtering:** A JavaScript engine filters out minor sub-repositories (like specific university assignments) and groups them logically.
-* **🟢 Activity Tracker:** Visual indicators show which projects have been updated in the last 7 days.
+* **📅 Activity Tracker:** Visual indicators show which projects have been updated in the last 7 days.
 * **🌍 Internationalization (i18n):** Full support for English and Spanish (EN/ES) with a custom vanilla JS switcher.
 * **📱 Responsive Design:** Fully adaptable layout for desktop and mobile devices.